konturio/geocint-runner/README.md

 ### Geocint structure:

-Geocint consists of from 3 different parts:
+Geocint consists of 3 different parts:
 - [geocint-runner](https://github.com/konturio/geocint-runner) - a core part of the pipeline, includes utilities and initial Makefile
 - [geocint-openstreetmap](https://github.com/konturio/geocint-runner) - a chain of targets for downloading, updating and uploading to database OpenStreetMap planet dump